juliushaertl/nextcloud-docker-dev/README.md

 ## ✉ Mail

-Sending/receiving mails can be tested with [mailhog](https://github.com/mailhog/MailHog) which is available on ports 1025 (SMTP).
+Sending/receiving mail can be tested with [mailhog](https://github.com/mailhog/MailHog) which is available on ports 1025 (SMTP).

 To use the webui, add `127.0.0.1 mail.local` to your `/etc/hosts` and open [mail.local](http://mail.local).

 ## 🚀 Blackfire

-Blackfire needs to use a hostname/ip that is resolvable from within the blackfire container.
+Blackfire needs to use a hostname/ip that is resolvable from within the Blackfire container.
 Their free version is [limited to local profiling](https://support.blackfire.io/troubleshooting/hack-edition-users-cannot-profile-non-local-http-applications) so we need to browse Nextcloud though its local docker IP or add the hostname to `/etc/hosts`.

-By default the PHP module for blackfire is disabled, but you can enable or disable this through the following script:
+By default the PHP module for Blackfire is disabled, but you can enable or disable this through the following script:

 ```
 ./scripts/php-mod-config nextcloud blackfire on
 ```

-After that you can use blackfire through the browser plugin or curl as described below.
+After that you can use Blackfire through the browser plugin or curl as described below.

 ### Using with curl